Short on bag space? Here's 14 long-lasting perfumes that will genuinely never require a midday touch up

 Luckily, as a beauty editor with an affinity for all things scent, I've tried out hundreds of perfumes over the years and given them a real wear-time test.
 I'm also famed amongst those who know me as being brutally honest (I'm not proud of it, it's just fact), and I'm not about to let you waste any money on a perfume that doesn't deliver longevity.
 If a perfume is prone to fading quickly, I'll always tell you.

-So, after years of being schooled on perfume by some of the biggest fragrance houses in the world and nearly a decade of testing every perfume that's come my way, here are the 12 most impressively wearable and long-lasting perfumes I've ever tried—for every budget.
+So, after years of being schooled on perfume by some of the biggest fragrance houses in the world and nearly a decade of testing every perfume that's come my way, here are the 14 most impressively wearable and long-lasting perfumes I've ever tried—plus some of our expert beauty team's most recommended all-time favourite long-lasting scents—for every budget.

 Long-lasting perfumes under £50